careylzh/finance-secretary/README.md

 - [x] setup clasp workflow
 - [x] date fetching logic
 - [x] iterate through time period, search for $
+- [x] summation logic
+- [x] parsing string to int? (not automatic in js)
-- [ ] decide on medium to receive info - html email? sms? link it to a react component and put on Vercel?
+- [x] decide on medium to receive info - html email? sms? link it to a react component and put on Vercel?
-- [ ] set periodic triggers
+~~- [ ] set periodic triggers~~
+- [ ] why isn't my native js methods like array.reduce or parseInt() showing up in autocomplete suggestions?
 - [ ] Download types@google-apps-script, try clasp's feature to transpile ts to js

 ## Resources